norlingstax/Turing-College-Projects/README.md

 ---

+## 📈 Specialization: Product Analyst

+Analysed time-to-conversion by calculating the average duration from a user's first session to their first purchase on the same day.
+Explored how conversion time varies by platform (mobile vs desktop), day of the week, and user type (new vs returning).
+Presented insights with Looker Studio and evaluated sample size imbalances using random sampling techniques.

+### Key Skills:
+- Advanced SQL (CTEs, timestamp manipulation, case conditions).
+- Behavioural analysis to identify platform and weekday conversion trends.
+- Effective data presentation and business-focused storytelling.

+---

 ## 📌 Capstone Project

 In this final project, I applied the full spectrum of skills gained during the Turing College curriculum to analyse banner performance and user behaviour for an online sporting goods store.